Tomoki Suzuki: Career

 Suzuki won the 2020 Tokyo Marathon, after forming an early group with Hiroki Nishida and Sho Watanabe, and then taking the lead 8 km into the race.
 His finishing time of 1:21:52 was a course record, and he won the race by eight minutes and eight seconds.
 After the race, Suzuki said he was disappointed that more top athletes, including Marcel Hug, were unable to race due to the COVID-19 pandemic.
 In December 2020, Suzuki was third in the Runner's World magazine World Para Male Athlete of the Year award, behind 2020 London Marathon winner Brent Lakatos, and David Weir, who came second at the 2020 London Marathon, and won the 400 metres event at the 2020 British Championships.
 Suzuki also won the Australia Day Oz Day 10K Wheelchair Road Race in 2018, 2019, and 2020.

 At the 2020 Summer Paralympics, Suzuki came ninth in the final of the 1500 metres T54 event.
 He finished fourth in his heat of the 800 metres T54 event, and did not qualify for the final.
 He was part of the Japanese team that came second in their mixed 4 × 100 metres relay heat, and came third in the final.
 He came seventh in the marathon T54 race.
-Suzuki came second at the delayed 2021 Tokyo Marathon.
+Suzuki came second at the delayed 2021 Tokyo Marathon, and the 2023 Tokyo Marathon.
+He came third at the 2023 London Marathon.

+Suzuki won the 2024 Tokyo Marathon by over five minutes.
+At the 2024 Summer Paralympics, he finished third in the marathon T54 event, a few seconds behind second place Jin Hua.